Introducing the Little Box Challenge

 No. You can only be listed as part of one team.
 You are free to consult with any number of teams, but if more than one team promises to share their prize money with you, this will disqualify both you and the teams in question.

 Will Google pay/arrange to get the inverters to the Testing Facility?

 No. Unfortunately due to the variety of laws and procedures which are required to transport complicated electronic equipment from countries around the world to the USA, Google cannot take responsibility for getting the inverter from the applicants to the testing facility.

 Successful finalists must be able to bring their inverters to a testing facility in the United States in person.
 They may also appoint an individual to bring it on their behalf, if they are unable to make it themselves.
 Google will not take responsibility for receiving packages from logistic providers.
 The testing facility will likely be announced in Q3 or Q4 2014 and emailed to those who have registered for the competition.

 Who gets the prize money?

 The prize money will be given to the point of contact from the winning team.
 The team members must work out between themselves any subsequent division of the funds.

 How do I apply for a grant?

 The applicant must be an academic, i.e., full time faculty at a degree granting, accredited University, located in a region eligible to participate in the prize.
 More details on the grant application process, who is eligible and the specific request for proposals is available on the Google University Relations Grant application website.

-Still have questions?
-Ask us here.
-To make sure that no one has an unfair advantage in receiving extra information about the prize, questions will be periodically consolidated and answered in a document posted here.
-No information about who asked the question will be posted.
+To make sure that no one had an unfair advantage in receiving extra information about the prize, questions were periodically consolidated and answered in a document posted here.
+No information about who asked the question was posted.